microsoft/code-with-engineering-playbook/ml-fundamentals/ml-feasibility-study.md

 ### Exploratory data analysis (EDA)

 * Data deep dive
-* Understand feature value distributions
+* Understand feature and label value distributions
-* Understand feature correlations
+* Understand correlations among features and between features and labels
 * Understand data specific problem constraints like missing values, categorical cardinality, potential for data leakage etc.
 * Identify any gaps in data that couldn’t be identified in the data discovery phase
 * Pave the way of further understanding of what techniques are applicable